Weird DNA MUSIC

 How The West Was Done

-Description: A vast and picturesque setting in the American Southwest.
-The tempo increases as the camera moves over a heard of cattle being driven over the open plains.
+A vast, picturesque setting in the American Southwest.
+The tempo increases as the camera moves over a herd of cattle being driven across the open plains.

 Recorded and mixed at Private Island Audio, Hollywood, CA.

-Description: This cue musically recounts the infamous O.J.
-Simpson events in Los Angeles, California, and represents a montage of events:
+Musically recounts the infamous O.J.
+Simpson events in Los Angeles, California, presented as a montage of scenes.

 Recorded and mixed live at Private Island Audio, Hollywood, CA.